AI Tools

 Check Price on Canva{:target="_blank" rel="nofollow sponsored"}

-After creating dozens of presentations across all five tools, I have developed a workflow that consistently produces better results.
-The biggest mistake people make is treating AI presentation tools like a magic button — type a topic, click generate, present the result.
+The biggest mistake people make is treating AI presentation tools like a magic button: type a topic, click generate, present the result.
 That approach produces mediocre decks.
 Here is what actually works.

 Start with a clear brief, not just a topic.
-Instead of prompting "AI in healthcare," write "A 10-minute pitch to hospital administrators explaining how AI-powered triage can reduce emergency room wait times by 30%, with emphasis on implementation cost and timeline."
+Instead of prompting "AI in healthcare," write "A 10-minute pitch to hospital administrators explaining how AI-powered triage can reduce emergency room wait times, with emphasis on implementation cost and timeline."
 The specificity of your input directly determines the quality of the output.
 Every tool on this list performs dramatically better with detailed prompts.

 Always edit the AI-generated content before presenting.
 The AI will occasionally include filler phrases, make claims that need verification, or structure information in a way that does not match your actual knowledge of the topic.
 Treat the AI output as a strong first draft, not a finished product.
 The time you save on design and initial structure more than makes up for the editing pass.